oxen-io/session-desktop/CONTRIBUTING.md

       choices that may be helpful to someone reviewing or auditing the commit history in the future.
 When in doubt, err on the side of a longer commit message.
       Above all, spend some time with the repository.
 Follow the pull request template added to your pull request description automatically.
 Take a look at recent approved pull requests, see how they did things.

 ## Production Builds

 You can build a production binary by running the following:

 ```
-yarn build-everything
+pnpm build-everything
-yarn build-release
+pnpm build-release
 ```